mysan91/milestoneprojecttwo/README.md

 * Microsoft edge - The page worked well and everythin worked as expected.

 When the prototype of the code was complete, the page was tested hand on to make sure that the site worked as expected.
-First i tried the index.html file on ipad and Iphone to se that the text was good.
+First i tried the index.html file on ipad and Iphone to se that the text was good and adjusted well to the screen size.
+When the index.html worked on Ipad/Iphone 6/7/8 and Iphone X i started testing the Programming level.
 Once inside the selected theme, it was easy to go back to the main menu to select a new theme or read the instructions again.
 It was easy to navigate back and forth.